 PhD (University of Toronto), MA (University of Windsor), Bachelor of Journalism (Carleton University)

 Research and Graduate Supervisory Interests

-Political participation and civic engagement; immigration and diversity; political parties; elections and voting behaviour; public opinion.
+Political and civic participation; immigration and diversity policy; political parties and voting behaviour; public opinion.
 I am also the co-leader (with Vicki Esses) of the Optimizing Social, Cultural and Political Integration Research Domain of the Welcoming Communities Initiative: welcomingcommunities.ca

 Recent Research Grants

 - 2010: Citizenship and Immigration Canada (Ontario) ($146,793.36), “The Welcoming Communities: Promoting Inclusive Ontario Cities” project.
 Role: Co-investigator with Victoria Esses (UWO).